gibratim/NairobiBusDemandPredictor/readme.md

 ## Summary

-The code aims to predict transportation-related variables, such as the number of tickets sold for each ride, as part of a presumed Kaggle competition.
+The code aims to predict transportation-related variables, such as the number of tickets sold for each ride.
 The code uses Python and several machine learning libraries like scikit-learn, XGBoost, and LightGBM.
 The pipeline includes data preprocessing, feature engineering, hyperparameter tuning, model training, and ensembling to produce the most accurate predictions.

 ## Data Preprocessing and Feature Engineering